 Most new Medicare Beneficiaries are taken back by the fact that Medicare pays for 100% of their Part A Hospitalization but only 80% of their Medicare Part B services, leaving them responsible for the other 20% themselves.
 This additional cost can be a real eye opener for people, this is where Medigap Insurance comes into play.
 Medigap Insurance or Medicare Supplemental Insurance pays that 20% for you.
 Medicare Supplemental Policies also pay for cost sharing items like Co-Pays & Excess Charges.

 What Is Guaranteed Issue for Medicare Supplemental Insurance?

 When you reach age 65 you are able to sign up for Medicare.
 Your Guaranteed Issue Period includes the three months prior to your birth month, your birth month and the three months after your birth month.
 During this time, you can sign up for Social Security Benefits and Medicare.
 You can choose to participate in Original Medicare, enroll in a Medigap Plan which is commonly referred to as a Medicare Supplement Policy or you can choose a Medicare Advantage Plan.
 During your initial guarantee period you cannot be turned down for any reason and any/all pre-existing conditions are accepted.

 Medicare Supplement or Medigap Policies are sold to Medicare Beneficiaries by private insurance companies, and they pay for the things that are not covered by Original Medicare.
 These include things like Cost Sharing of Part B services, Outpatient Services, physicians Co-Pays and Excess charges.

 Medicare Supplement Plans allow you to:

-Medigap is insurance to cover the "Gaps" in what is not covered by Medicare, like your deductibles and co-pays that are not covered by Original Medicare.
+Medigap is insurance to cover the "Gaps" in what is not covered by Medicare, like your deductibles and co-payments.

 Some other things to know about Medicare Supplement insurance: